patrickbr/hagel/README.md

     make all

 which has to be executed in the base folder of this repository.
-It only re-renders those parts of the website that have changes since the last build.
+It only re-renders those parts of the website that have changed since the last build.

 If you want to rebuild the page completely, you can either run